axelarnetwork/foundry-axelar-gmp-example/README.md

 # Foundry Axelar GMP Example

-This repository showcases an example of integrating with the Axelar GMP using the Foundry framework.
+This repository showcases an example of integrating with the [Axelar GMP](https://docs.axelar.dev/dev/general-message-passing/overview) using the Foundry framework.
 The Foundry framework aids in deploying, testing, and interacting with smart contracts on various blockchains.
 This example provides a hands-on approach to demonstrate the potential and flexibility of such integrations.

-In this example, the supported testnet networks are `polygon, avalanche, binance, scroll_sepolia, base.` Feel free to add your based on your needs.
+In this example, the supported testnet networks are

+- Polygon
+- Avalanche
+- Binance
+- Scroll Sepolia
+- Base

+Note: Additional networks can be added based on your specific needs.

 # Getting Started